gratnam/Sweater-App/README.md

 # Sweater-App
 Do you need a sweater?

-This application uses jQuery, Node, Forecast.io API and Google Maps API.
+This application uses jQuery, Node, Express, Forecast API and Google Maps API.

 The client chooses a city from the view, that city is loaded into the Google Maps API function to convert the city into coordinates.